STI starts week on bearish note amid Covid-19 setbacks

 The trio of local lenders were among the biggest decliners.
 DBS shed 1.8 per cent to $29.58, UOB lost 1.5 per cent to $25.69, and OCBC Bank fell 1.7 per cent to $11.86.

-Sembcorp Marine was the most heavily traded counter by volume on Monday, with 66.7 million shares changing hands over the course of the day.
+Sembcorp Marine was the most heavily traded counter by volume yesterday, with 66.7 million shares changing hands over the course of the day.
 The counter fell 0.9 per cent to close at 11.4 cents.